Male Infertility Clinical Presentation

 Chemotherapy

 Chemotherapy is toxic to actively dividing cells.
 In the testicle, germ cells (especially up to the preleptotene stage) are especially at risk.
 The agents most often associated with infertility are the alkylating agents such as cyclophosphamide.
-For example, treatment for Hodgkin disease has been estimated to lead to infertility in as many as 80-100% of patients.
+For example, treatment for Hodgkin lymphoma has been estimated to lead to infertility in as many as 80-100% of patients.

 Radiation therapy

 While Leydig cells are relatively radioresistant because of their low rate of cell division, the Sertoli and germ cells are extremely radiosensitive.
 If stem cells remain viable after radiation therapy, patients may regain fertility within several years.
-However, some have suggested that patients should avoid conception for 6 months to 2 years after completion of radiation therapy because of the possibility of chromosomal aberrations in their sperm caused by the mutagenic properties of radiation therapy.
+However, some experts have suggested that patients should avoid conception for 6 months to 2 years after completion of radiation therapy because of the possibility of chromosomal aberrations in their sperm caused by the mutagenic properties of radiation therapy.
 Even with the testis shielded, radiation therapy below the diaphragm may lead to infertility due to the release of reactive oxygen free radicals.

 Orchitis

-The most common cause of acquired testicular failure in adults is viral orchitis, such as that caused by the mumps virus, echovirus, or group B arbovirus.
-Of adults with who are infected with mumps, 25% develop orchitis; two thirds of cases are unilateral, and one third are bilateral.
-While orchitis develops a few days after the onset of parotid gland inflammation, it may also precede it.
 The virus may either directly damage the seminiferous tubules or indirectly cause ischemic damage as the intense swelling leads to compression against the tough tunica albuginea.
 After recovery, the testicle may return to normal or may atrophy.
 Atrophy is observed within 1-6 months, and the degree of atrophy does not correlate with the severity of orchitis or infertility.
 Normal fertility is observed in three fourths of patients with unilateral mumps orchitis and in one third of patients in bilateral orchitis.

 Despite a thorough workup, nearly 25% of men have no discernible cause for their infertility.

-Posttesticular causes of infertility
+Post-testicular causes of infertility

-Posttesticular causes of infertility include problems with sperm transportation through the ductal system, either congenital or acquired.
+Post-testicular causes of infertility include problems with sperm transportation through the ductal system, either congenital or acquired.
 Genital duct obstruction is a potentially curable cause of infertility and is observed in 7% of infertile patients.
 Additionally, the sperm may be unable to cross the cervical mucus or may have ultrastructural abnormalities.

 Congenital blockage of the ductal system